wireapp/reminder-app/README.md

 - ### TODO: Code need to be cleaned and refactored.

 ### Latest features update:
-- The bot handles pings and responds with a usage cheat sheet.
+- You can delete reminder with `/remind delete <reminder-identifier>` command.
 > This is on development and not ready for production use.

 This is an app that can create reminders for you and your group, and send you a message when the reminder is due.